mobilepadawan/Toastit-JS/README.md

 <hr>

 ### Beta versions
-If you want to see in what we are working on, you can try the `beta` versions of our library located in de `developer` folder of this repository.
-In the actual Beta versión started on March 21th 2024, we added support for a fifth parameter called `position`.
+~~  If you want to see in what we are working on, you can try the `beta` versions of our library located in de `developer` folder of this repository.
+In the actual Beta versión started on March 21th 2024, we added support for a fifth parameter called `position`. ~~

+### First final version
-It will able you to configure a `right`, `center` or `left` position for the Toast message on screen.
+We have launched the final version of `ToastIt JS module` and `ToastIt JS CDN` the first days of April 2024.
+In this version we included the posibility to configure a `right`, `center` or `left` position for the Toast message on screen.

 ```javascript
 ToastIt.now({